tthinh188/BreakingBricks/README.md

 * 40 - Participation
 * 30 - Ball working correctly
   * 5 - Ball starts out on top of the paddle and is bounced upward.
+    > You may also start the ball above the paddle and have it drop down (either implementation is acceptable.)
   * 5 - Ball is deflected when it hits the paddle (Movement does not need to be perfect).
   * 20 - Ball is deflected when it hits a brick (Movement does not need to be perfect).
 * 20 - Paddle Working correctly